shelkemayur2002/new/README.md

 ## **Module 4 — My Profile**
 ---

-### **🐞Bug-id : P2-BG-4**
+### **Bug-id : P2-BG-4**

 **Description:**
-1. The My Profile page displays user information only on the left portion of the page.
+1. My Profile page uses only the left area of the screen.
-2. A large empty space appears on the right side, making the layout look incomplete.
+2. Right side has a large empty space.

-3. Page content does not stretch to utilize available width.
+**Expected Result:** Layout should be centered and properly spaced.
-4. Overall UI looks unbalanced and visually unappealing.
+**Actual Result:** Large empty right space makes layout unbalanced.

 **Category:** UI